Kazumi Inamura

 Kazumi Inamura (稲村 和美, Inamura Kazumi) is a Japanese politician.
-She has been mayor of Amagasaki since 13 December 2010.
+She was the mayor of Amagasaki from 13 December 2010 until 1 December 2022.
 She is member of the Greens Japan political party and was its co-president from 2008 to 2010.
 She was a student at the University of Kobe during the 1995 Great Hanshin earthquake.
 She was a member of the Hyogo Prefectural Assembly.